TurkicNLP: An NLP Toolkit for Turkic Languages: Related Work

 \textbf{Evaluation benchmarks}: Evaluation benchmarks for Turkic NLP have advanced considerably.
-TUMLU \cite{isbarov2025tumlu} covers 9 Turkic languages with 38K multiple-choice questions; Karde\c{s}-NLU \cite{senel2024kardes} assesses cross-lingual NLU transfer across Turkic languages; TR-MMLU \cite{bayram2025trmmlu} provides 6,200 multiple-choice questions across 62 subject categories specifically for benchmarking Turkish LLMs; TurkishMMLU \cite{yuksel2024turkishmmlu} offers over 10,000 curriculum-based multiple-choice questions across 9 subjects spanning sciences, mathematics, and culturally specific topics for Turkish; and Cetvel \cite{abrek2025cetvel} is a unified 23-task evaluation suite assessing language understanding, generation, and cultural competence of LLMs in Turkish.
+TUMLU \cite{isbarov2025tumlu} covers 9 Turkic languages (Azerbaijani, Crimean Tatar, Turkish, Uyghur, Uzbek, Karakalpak, Kyrgyz, Kazakh, and Tatar) with 38K multiple-choice questions; Karde\c{s}-NLU \cite{senel2024kardes} benchmarks cross-lingual NLU transfer from Turkish into five related languages (Azerbaijani, Kazakh, Kyrgyz, Uzbek, and Uyghur); TR-MMLU \cite{bayram2025trmmlu} provides 6,200 multiple-choice questions across 62 subject categories specifically for benchmarking Turkish LLMs; TurkishMMLU \cite{yuksel2024turkishmmlu} offers over 10,000 curriculum-based multiple-choice questions across 9 subjects spanning sciences, mathematics, and culturally specific topics for Turkish; Cetvel \cite{abrek2025cetvel} is a unified 23-task evaluation suite assessing language understanding, generation, and cultural competence of LLMs in Turkish; and TurkBench \cite{toraman2026turkbench} provides a broad multi-task benchmark for evaluating Turkish LLMs across diverse NLP tasks. \citet{11206960} build a dedicated benchmark for Kyrgyz LLMs targeting commonsense reasoning and multilingual transfer.
 Veitsman and Hartmann \citeyear{veitsman-hartmann-2025-recent} survey the state of NLP for Central Asian Turkic languages (Kazakh, Kyrgyz, Uzbek, Uyghur, Turkmen), documenting persistent resource gaps and the challenges of cross-lingual transfer from higher-resource Turkic languages.
 Collectively, these benchmarks underscore the need for unified processing infrastructure to support training and evaluation pipelines.